WGS-TB/MLST/README.md

 5) To solve the global strain diversity problem, run the following script:
 ```
-python globalStrainDiversity.py [-h] [-o OUTPUT] [-oc OBJECTIVECOMPONENT] [-timelim TIMELIMIT] [-g GAP]
+python globalStrainDiversity.py [-h] [-o OUTPUT] [-oc OBJECTIVECOMPONENT] [-timelim TIMELIMIT] [-g GAP] [-pathToDistMat PTDM]
 ```
 Specify `-o`, the folder name for the results to be stored.
 Default will be `strainsAndProp`.
 The `-oc` argument specifies different formulation of the objective function, 'all' includes all components of the objective function, 'noPropAndErr' omits the proportion and error component. `-g` specifies the relative gap in % to stop the solver, default is 5%. `-timelim` specifies the maximum time limit in seconds before stopping the solver, default is 600 seconds.
 The program will stop if and only if `-g` and `-timelim` are both satisfied.
-For example, if `-g` is 5 and `timelim` is 600, if the relative gap is above 5% and the 600 seconds have passed, the program will not stop until gap of 5% is reached.
+For example, if `-g` is 5 and `timelim` is 600, if the relative gap is above 5% and the 600 seconds have passed, the program will not stop until gap of 5% is reached. `-pathToDistMat` is the folder name containing the distance matrices for each gene, which is provided and named 'editDist'.

 The script will output some intermediate results for you to keep track.
 It will create a new folder in your current directory with name specified by `-o`.
 The folder contains a list of `sampleX_strainsAndProportions.csv` with sampleX corresponds a particular sample, and the csv file contains the strains and their proportions identified in sampleX.

-## Instructions to run the allele diversity simulation
+## Instructions to run the allele diversity ADP simulation
 1) The required scripts and files to run the simulation are in the `alleleSimulation` folder in the `BorreliaPipeline` folder.

 2) In the `alleleSimulation` folder, you only have to run
 ```
-python run_sim.py [-h] [-i NUMOFITER] [-f SIMULATIONRESULTFOLDER] [-c COVERAGE] [-b BOWTIE] [-s SAMTOOLS] [-a ART]
+python run_sim.py [-h] [-i NUMOFITER] [-f SIMULATIONRESULTFOLDER] [-c COVERAGE] [-e EDITDIST] [-fp FULLPAPER] [-b BOWTIE] [-s SAMTOOLS] [-a ART]
 ```
-`-i` specifies the number of simulations on each gene, default is 40. `-f` specifies the name of the folder to store the results, default is simulation_results. `-c` specifies the coverage to test on, default is 30. `-b` specifies the path to the folder containing `bowtie` and `bowtie-build` commands, default assumes that both commands are in user's bin folder. `-s` specifies the path to `samtools`, default assumes it's in your bin folder. `-a` specifies the path to `art_illumina`, default assumes that it's in the user's bin folder.
+`-i` specifies the number of simulations on each gene, default is 40. `-f` specifies the name of the folder to store the results, default is simulation_results. `-c` specifies the coverage to test on, default is 30. `-b` specifies the path to the folder containing `bowtie` and `bowtie-build` commands, default assumes that both commands are in user's bin folder. `-s` specifies the path to `samtools`, default assumes it's in your bin folder. `-a` specifies the path to `art_illumina`, default assumes that it's in the user's bin folder. `-fp` set to True means we run a 2D parameters experiments(coverage and editDist), which is presented in our paper.
 In the results folder, it will contain .csv and .png files representing different statistics.

 3) You will need to install `kallisto` and the link is provided here: https://pachterlab.github.io/kallisto/download.
 To run simulation using kallisto, run
 ```
-run_kallisto_sim.py [-h] [-i NUMOFITER] [-f SIMULATIONRESULTFOLDER] [-c COVERAGE] [-a ART] [-k KAL]
+run_kallisto_sim.py [-h] [-i NUMOFITER] [-f SIMULATIONRESULTFOLDER] [-c COVERAGE] [-a ART] [-k KAL] [-fp FULLPAPER]
 ```

 Instructions are similar to `run_sim.py`, with`-k` refers to the path to `kallisto` and default assumes it is in user's bin folder.